The Choral Imperative is a collaboration between two dynamic American world music workshop leaders/choral directors: Patty Cuyler and Mollie Stone.

 Patty Cuyler is co-director of Vermont-based Village Harmony, a non-profit organization that has been promoting traditional world music study by sponsoring touring ensembles and organizing international music study-performance camps for almost 25 years.
 Since joining Village Harmony in 1995 Patty has taken hundreds of amateur singers to study and perform with internationally-renowned traditional singers in Caucasus Georgia, South Africa, Corsica, Bulgaria, Ukraine, and Ghana, and regularly tours and gives workshops throughout the US and Europe.
 In 2005 she founded the world music choir Boston Harmony, and in 2012 and 2013 co-founded with Mollie the Brooklyn World Music Chorus and the Chicago World Music Chorus.
 On her own Patty has published numerous books of Georgian folk music and chant, and two volumes of the teaching DVD/book series The Folk Rhythm: South African Folk, Church and Protest Songs (2004/2006).

-Mollie Stone is currently pursuing a doctorate in choral conducting at Northwestern University.
-She serves as a conductor and as the Director of World Music at Chicago Children’s Choir and as a conductor at the University of Chicago.
-She co-directs choirs in Brooklyn and Chicago with Patty, and in the summer teaches with Village Harmony.
-Mollie holds a bachelor of arts degree from Amherst College, a master of music degree in conducting from Westminster Choir College and has studied at the University of Cape Town.
-In 2004 she has produced her first South African teaching DVD, Vela, Vela, and in 2006 received a grant from the Henry J. Kaiser Family Foundation to study how South Africans are using choral music in the struggle against HIV.
+Mollie Stone serves as Lecturer and Choral Director at the University of Chicago, Director of World Music and Conductor at Chicago Children’s Choir, Co-Director of the Chicago World Music Chorus with Patty Cuyler, and a regular teacher for Village Harmony.
+Mollie holds a Bachelor of Arts Degree from Amherst College, a Masters in Conducting from Westminster Choir College, and a Doctorate in Choral Conducting from Northwestern University.
+She has also studied at the University of Cape Town.
+In 2004 she has produced her first South African teaching DVD, Vela, Vela, and in 2006 received a grant from the Henry J. Kaiser Family Foundation to study how South Africans are using choral music in the struggle against HIV (this topic later became the subject of her doctoral dissertation).
 Mollie is in great demand for lectures and workshops on black South African choral music at schools and universities in the United States and Europe.

 Chicago Children's Choir Our Raising the Bar projects, which are ongoing with the goal of a new book + dvd each year, have been made possible with the generous support of Chicago Children's Choir.
 The Choir was founded in 1956 by the late Rev. Christopher Moore to bring together children from different racial, religious and socio-economic backgrounds through the pursuit of musical excellence.
 The Choir currently serves 4000 singers in over 70 in-school programs across the city, nine after-school neighborhood choirs, an ensemble for boys with changing voices and the internationally-acclaimed Voice of Chicago.
 The diversity of Chicago Children's Choir reflects the cultural landscape of the city.